elastic/kibana/packages/kbn-openapi-bundler/README.md

 ### `x-labels`

-Allows to label OpenAPI operation objects (a.k.a HTTP verbs) with custom string labels.
-Without specifying bundling options `x-labels` don't affect the resulting bundle.
-To tell the bundler which operation objects to include `options.includeXLables` containing expected labels to include should be passed to the bundler.
+`x-labels` custom property allows to label OpenAPI operation objects (a.k.a HTTP verbs) with custom string labels like `label-a` or `myLabelB`.
+Without specifying bundling options By itself `x-labels` don't affect the resulting bundle.
+It works in conjunction with bundler's `options.includeXLables`.
+To tell the bundler which operation objects to include `options.includeXLables` should be set to labels you expect to be in the resulting bundle.

-The primary goal of this feature is to allow producing separate ESS and Serverless bundles.
+The primary goal of this feature is to make possible producing separate ESS and Serverless bundles.
 Taking this into account all operation objects should be labeled by using `x-labels` custom property and `ess` and `serverless` labels.

+**Important** If `options.includeXLables` bundler's option is set then bundler will include **only** operation objects having specified labels.
+Operation objects without `x-labels` custom property or invalid `x-labels` value (an array of strings is expected) will be excluded from the resulting bundle.
+For example setting `options.includeXLables: ['ess']` will include only operation objects having `ess` label like `x-labels: [ess]` and `x-labels: [ess, serverless, something-else]`.

 An example source spec looks like the following